Available for projects · Remote from the US · Working with teams worldwide

 • Full-Cycle Delivery

-• AI Integration, Honestly
+• AI Integration, Done Honestly

-• SaaS & Micro-SaaS
+• SaaS & Micro-SaaS from Zero

 • Automation & Internal Tools

-How I think
+How I evaluate trade-offs

-Case Notes
+Decision Notes

-When the algorithm beat the AI
+When an algorithm beats AI

 The decision